Conversions between kinetic and surface energy in periodically forced multiphase turbulence: Numerical database

 \section{Numerical database}

-The model is tested against numerical simulations of homogeneous isotropic turbulence in a cubic periodic domain.
-The code \texttt{archer}, the numerical procedure and configuration, have been detailed by \citet{Thiesset2025} and references therein.
-We use the stochastic forcing of \citet{Eswaran1988} as implemented by \citet{Thiesset2025}, where the amplitude is adjusted at every time step in order to have
+The model is tested against {DNS} of homogeneous isotropic turbulence in a cubic periodic domain.
+The code \texttt{archer}, the numerical procedure and configuration, have been detailed by \citet{Thiesset2025} and references therein. {These simulations resolve all the scales of the flow without any model.} We use the stochastic forcing of \citet{Eswaran1988} as implemented by \citet{Thiesset2025}, where the amplitude is adjusted at every time step in order to have

-$F_0$ is set to 1 and $\alpha_F$ to 50\%.
+$F_0$ is set to 1 and $\alpha_F$ to {0.5}.
 No noticeable changes were observed for different $\alpha_F$ (not shown).
 Note that the forcing of \citet{Eswaran1988} comes with a correlation timescale.
 We found (not shown) that varying this timescale by a factor 20 did not change the results.
 The domain width is $L = 1$, which allows us to define a characteristic velocity $U = (F^0L)^{1/3}=1$.
-We set the same density and same viscosity in both phase.
+We set the same density and same viscosity in both {phases}.
 The Reynolds is then defined by $Re = UL/\nu \equiv 1/\nu$ and the Weber number is $We = \rho U^2 L/\sigma \equiv 1/\sigma$.
-Assuming the same density in both phase is a rather valid assumption for liquid-liquid emulsions.
-In addition, it simplifies the analysis as it reduces the parameter space, and it avoids reopening the controversy over whether density jumps give rise to the so-called baropycnal work, which has been claimed to provide an additional contribution to kinetic energy transfer by \citet{Thiesset2025,Narula2025}.
+Assuming the same density in both {phases} is a rather valid assumption for liquid-liquid emulsions.
+In addition, it simplifies the analysis as it reduces the parameter space, and it avoids reopening the controversy over whether density jumps give rise to the so-called baropycnal work, which has been claimed to provide an additional contribution to kinetic energy transfer by \citet{Thiesset2025,Narula2026}.

 For all simulations, the viscosity $\nu$ is prescribed in order to guarantee a resolution $\eta/\Delta_x = (\nu^3/F^0)^{1/4} = 1$, where $\eta$ is the Kolmogorov microscale.
 With $F^0=\epsilon^0=1$ and a domain of size $L=1$ discretized with $N$ mesh cells in each direction, this yields $\nu \equiv N^{-4/3}$.
 The simulations are run for 40 forcing periods.
 Four periods are necessary to reach a quasi-limit cycle.
 We then gather statistics over the next 36 periods (only 30 periods for the two highest Reynolds number cases to be described below).
-All results are analysed using phase averages.
-Statistical convergence was within 5\%.
+All results are analysed using phase averages. {Statistical convergence for the phase-averaged values was achieved within a 5\% margin.
+This estimate was obtained by dividing the phase-averaged standard deviation by the square root of the number of forcing periods (either 36 or 30), under the assumption that cycle-to-cycle fluctuations follow a Gaussian distribution.}